The Tower Of God Season 2 release date on Crunchyroll is confirmed for July 2024, the Summer 2024 anime season.

 This article provides everything that is known about Tower Of God Season 2 (Kami no Tou Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Kami no Tou Season 2 release date predictions: Is 2024 possible?
+Why we predicted a 2024 Kami no Tou Season 2 release date

-As of the last update, Crunchyroll, WEBTOON Production, or any company related to the production of the anime has not officially confirmed the Tower Of God Season 2 release date.
+As of the last update, Crunchyroll, WEBTOON Production, or any company related to the production of the anime has not officially confirmed the exact Tower Of God Season 2 release date.
 However, the production of a Tower Of God sequel was announced on August 6, 2022.
+Then Crunchyroll revealed that the time frame for the Kami no Tou Season 2 release date was Summer 2024 on November, 17, 2023.

 Once the news is officially confirmed this article will be updated with the relevant information.